jebyrne/seedoflife/README.md

 This toolbox is released in conjunction with the ICCV'13 paper "Nested Shape Descriptors", and can be used to recreate the results in this paper.

->> run_iccv13
+\>\> run_iccv13

 References
 ----------
-* J. Byrne and J. Shi, "Nested Shape Descriptors", International Conference on Computer Vision, Sydney Australia, 2013
+* J. Byrne and J. Shi, "Nested Shape Descriptors", International Conference on Computer Vision (ICCV'13), Sydney Australia, 2013